Petrol, diesel prices unchanged across metro cities: Check fuel rates here

-Petrol and diesel prices have remained steady across the metro cities on Sunday.
+Petrol and diesel prices have remained unchanged across the metro cities on Wednesday, January 19.

 Last month, the Delhi government had reduced the value-added tax on petrol from 30 per cent to 19.40 per cent.
 With this, petrol prices in the national capital were slashed by Rs 8.56 per litre.